About Last Night (2014 film): Critical reception

 The Los Angeles Times said the initial reviews for About Last Night were "largely positive" and better than those for Hart's film Ride Along, which was released the previous month.
 It reported that critics found the film "pretty satisfying, if rather familiar" and that the reviews, including negative ones, highlighted in particular "the comic relief of Hart and Hall".

 The film review website Metacritic surveyed 30 critics and assessed 20 reviews as positive, 9 as mixed, and 1 as negative.
-It gave an aggregate score of 62 out of 100, which it said indicated "generally favorable reviews".
+It gave an aggregate score of 62 out of 100, which it said indicated "generally favorable" reviews.
 The similar website Rotten Tomatoes surveyed 96 critics and, categorizing the reviews as positive or negative, assessed 66 as positive and 30 as negative.
 Of the 96 reviews, it determined an average rating of 5.9 out of 10.
 It gave the film a score of 69% and summarized the critical consensus, "About Last Night wanders even further from the David Mamet play that inspired the original, but it benefits from an engaging cast and a screenplay that smartly balances romance and comedy."
 Tim Ryan, writing for Rotten Tomatoes, said critics found the film "wise about the ups and downs" of love.
 Ryan said, "The pundits say About Last Night doesn't reinvent the romantic comedy wheel, but it's refreshingly honest and insightful, and it provides a fine showcase for Hart's onscreen talents."

+Variety's Peter Labuza called it a serviceable remake aimed at broader audiences compared to the original 1986 version.
+Labuza highlighted the engaging dynamics between Kevin Hart and Regina Hall, whose comedic exchanges and on-screen chemistry provided much of the film's entertainment value, despite the plot's adherence to conventional romantic entanglements and the occasional predictability of its script.